 Cook the pasta while making the sauce and reserve some of the pasta water.
 Add the cooked pasta into the skillet with the sauce and thin out the consistency using the pasta water.
-Simmer for a few minutes, then serve!
+Simmer for a few minutes, then serve with fresh basil leaves.

 For a simple dish, serve the pomodoro sauce with any kind of pasta noodles topped with herbs and parmesan cheese.
-Otherwise, you can use it in any pasta bake recipe, in eggplant rollatini, on homemade pizza, or on chicken parmesan.
+Otherwise, you can use it in any pasta bake recipe, in eggplant rollatini, on homemade pizza (a substitute for pizza sauce), or on chicken parmesan.
 In other words, whenever an Italian recipe calls for a tomato-based sauce, you can turn to pomodoro!

 Oh, and because this sauce is super flavorful and rich, it also makes a fabulous dipping sauce for mozzarella sticks.

-- To store: The leftover cooked sauce can be stored in a sealed jar in the fridge for up to 1 week.
+- To store: The leftover cooked sauce can be stored in an airtight container in the fridge for up to 1 week.